 The programme changes each term, but with clubs covering everything from art, chess and band to Minecraft and discovery, the variety means there is always something for everyone.

 Homework club runs each day from 4 to 4.30pm.
 It is a useful time for boys to complete homework and ask questions.
-It finishes at 4.30pm as After-School Care starts, a useful service for working parents.
+It finishes at 4.30pm as After-School Club starts, a useful service for working parents.

 Music and drama

 Music, speech and drama lessons are available to all in the Junior School.

 Pupils are taught by qualified teachers who visit the School each week.
 Lesson fees are chargeable in addition to School fees.
 They are coordinated individually or in groups at times to suit each boys’ timetable.

 Speech and Drama lessons are delivered by a LAMDA qualified teacher and work towards the LAMDA awards framework.
 With an excellent track record of success, these lessons build confidence as well as ability and are thoroughly enjoyed by all who take part.

 Boys can also choose to learn to play any instrument in music lessons.

 Talents and skills are regularly showcased through class assemblies, musical and dramatic performances, art exhibitions and the annual Junior School Performing Arts Evening.

 All boys take part in Games, Physical Education and swimming lessons.
 Games lessons focus on our three school sports of rugby, hockey and cricket.